-The following discussion of our financial condition and results of operations should be read together with our consolidated financial statements and related notes and other financial information included elsewhere in this Annual Report on Form 10-K. The following discussion contains forward-looking statements that reflect our plans, estimates and beliefs.
+The following discussion of our financial condition and results of operations should be read together with our consolidated financial statements and related notes and other financial information included elsewhere in this prospectus.
+The following discussion contains forward-looking statements that reflect our plans, estimates and beliefs.
 Our actual results could differ materially from those discussed in the forward-looking statements.
-Factors that could cause or contribute to these differences include those discussed below and elsewhere in this Annual Report on Form 10-K, particularly in the section titled "Risk Factors."
+Factors that could cause or contribute to these differences include those discussed below and elsewhere in this prospectus, particularly in the section titled "Risk Factors."
+In this discussion, we use financial measures that are considered non-GAAP financial measures under Securities and Exchange Commission rules.
+These rules require supplemental explanation and reconciliation, which is included elsewhere in this prospectus.
+Investors should not consider non-GAAP financial measures in isolation from, or in substitution for, financial information presented in compliance with GAAP.